-A Praxair engineer stated in an industrial magazine that the average fabricator uses three to five times the amount of shielding gas they should (see Reference 1.)
-A friend, working for Praxair at the time, said their customer market surveys of shielding gas use showed gas waste was that awful!
+An industrial magazine quoted a Linde/Praxair engineer the average fabricator uses three to five times the amount of shielding gas they should (see Ref.1.)
+A friend, working for Linde/Praxair at the time, said their customer market surveys of shielding gas use showed gas waste was at least that bad!
+(See Ref.
+2.)
 Your gas supplier may say gas cost, "is only ~5% of weld cost" using a deceptively plausible calculation: Flow Rate CFH X Arc On Time!
 That is bogus- and they know it!
-Using published data, it can be over 25%!
-Add up your cost of tank/cylinder rent, delivery cost and cost of gas to define your real cost!
-25+% Possible WA Technology www.NetWelding.com Second Reason: Chart's very knowledgeable, PhD Corporate Welding Engineer's calculations showed significant more shielding gas was being purchased than they should be using at their many fabricating plants.
+Using published data, it can be over 20%!
+Add up your gas consumption cost, including delivery, rent etc. to define your total real cost!
+Then compare that with the deceptive calculation of average CFH times Arc-On Hours.
+Don't be surprised when you find it's over 3 times that value!

+WA Technology Second Reason: Chart's PhD Corporate Welding Engineer At the time their knowledgeable engineer's calculations showed significant more shielding gas was being purchased than they should be using at their many fabricating plants.
 He found our product on the Net and knew their fabricating plants would have to prove to themselves our GSS was cost effective.
 The initial plants that tried the product purchased prefitted hose as sold on our website.
-(Note: Lengths up to 25 feet are listed but we can supply prefitted hose 50 feet long and on occasion have made them 100 feet long.)
+(Note: Lengths up to 25 feet are listed but we can supply)

+prefitted hose 50 feet long and fabricators have made them 100 feet long.)
 The Chart Welding Engineer, after tests showed significant shielding gas waste reduction, had all plants install the product.
-There are 12 locations with over 2500 welding systems using GSSs and saving gas waste year after year as no there are no moving or wear parts!
+There are \sim 12 locations with well over 3000 welding systems using GSS s and saving gas waste year after year as there are no moving or wear parts!
 A key benefit is the GSS does not limit the welders steady state flow setting, which they still control with any quality flow control device.
 Many welders see and appreciate the reduced spatter starts.
-Third Reason: The Chart Welding Engineer also understood that leaks in pipeline gas supply can be a significant cause of waste.
-He has a methodology similar to what we outline in our "Self Learning Program," Lean Welding Manufacturing. http://netwelding.com/Lean\Mfg.\Tools.htm Shielding Gas Use and Eliminating Waste" (part # LWM-SG) is a 71-page, inexpensive program, that can be used as a self-study leaning program.
-It includes a method of making a spreadsheet providing a way of quantifying and monitoring leak rates.
-References:
+Chart observes the improved weld start quality.
+If desired we have a patented Flow Rate Limiter and Lock (FRLL) that can be put on flowmeter control knobs in conjunction with our GSS.
+Third Reason: The Welding Engineer Understood Gas Leaks The Chart welding engineer also understood that leaks in pipeline gas supply can be a significant cause of waste.
+He has a methodology similar to what we outline in our "Self Learning Program," Lean Welding Manufacturing: "Shielding Gas Use and Eliminating Waste" is a 71-page, FREE education course that can be used as a self-study leaning program.
+It includes a method of making a spreadsheet providing a way of quantifying and monitoring leak rates. http://netwelding.com/Lean%20Welding%20Mfg.%20WAT-LWM-SG.pdf References: